harvardinformatics/informatics-website/docs/resources/Tutorials/whole-genome-alignment-cactus.md

 !!! warning "Notes on resource allocation"

+    * Be sure to use partition names appropriate your cluster.
+Several examples in this tutorial have partition names that are specific to the Harvard cluster, so be sure to change them.
     * **Allocate the proper partitions based on `use_gpu`.** If you want to use the GPU version of cactus (*i.e.* you have set `use_gpu: True` in the config file), the partition for the rules **mask**, **blast**, and **align** must be GPU enabled.
 If not, the pipeline will fail to run.
     * The `gpu:` options will be ignored if `use_gpu: False` is set.
     * **mem is in MB** and **time is in minutes**.